moiri/kobold/README.md

         return
             Movable object of the added charcter

-Enable character by id
+Enable or Disable character by id

-    Engine.enableMovable(id);
+    Engine.steEnableMovable(id, val);
         id:
-            id of the character to enable
+            id of the character to enable or diable

-Disable character by id

-    Engine.disableMovable(id);
-        id:
-            id of character to disable
+        val:
+            true to enable character, false to disable character.
+If val is not defined, the enable status of the character is toggled.

 Enable character